diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 res86: Array[(String, Int)] = Array((ERROR,1), (INFO,4), (WARN,2))
 ```

-Spark’s scheduler creates a physical execution plan to compute the RDDs needed for performing the action.
+`Spark’s scheduler creates a physical execution plan to compute the RDDs needed for performing the action`.
 Here when we call collect() on the RDD, every partition of the RDD must be materialized and then transferred to the driver program. `Spark’s scheduler starts at the final RDD` being computed (in this case, counts) and `works backward to find what it must compute`.
-It visits that RDD’s parents, its parents’ parents, and so on, recursively to develop a physical plan necessary to compute all ancestor RDDs. `In the simplest case, the scheduler outputs a computation stage for each RDD` in this graph where the stage has tasks for each partition in that RDD.
+It visits that RDD’s parents, its parents’ parents, and so on, recursively to develop a physical plan necessary to compute all ancestor RDDs. `In the simplest case`, the scheduler outputs a computation stage for each RDD in this graph where the stage has tasks for each partition in that RDD.
 Those stages are then executed in reverse order to compute the final required RDD.

-`In more complex cases`, the physical set of stages will not be an exact 1:1 correspondence to the RDD graph.
+`In more complex cases`, `the physical set of stages will not be an exact 1:1 correspondence to the RDD graph`.
 This can occur when `the scheduler performs pipelining`, or collapsing of multiple RDDs into a single stage. `Pipelining occurs when RDDs can be computed from their parents without data movement`.
 The lineage output shown in Example 8-8 `uses indentation levels to show where RDDs are going to be pipelined together` into physical stages.
 RDDs that exist at the same level of indentation as their parents will be pipelined during physical execution.

 `In addition to pipelining, Spark’s internal scheduler may truncate the lineage of the RDD graph if an existing RDD has already been persisted in cluster memory or on disk`.
 Spark can `“short-circuit”` in this case and just begin computing based on the persisted RDD. `A second case in which this truncation can happen is when an RDD is already materialized as a side effect of an earlier shuffle`, even if it was not explicitly persist()ed.
 This is an under-the-hood optimization that takes advantage of the fact that `Spark shuffle outputs are written to disk`, and exploits the fact that many times portions of the RDD graph are recomputed.